 At your last oral exam, your dentist threw around terms like "mesial" and "malocclusion," and it sounded like they were speaking a foreign language.
 Dental visits can be confusing even without the industry jargon, so expanding your dental vocabulary will allow you to stay informed about your oral health and closely follow your dentist's instructions.
 Learning about your teeth' surface areas — such as the mesial part of the tooth — provides an excellent place to begin your tooth anatomy knowledge.

 What Is the Mesial Part of the Tooth?

 The mesial side of the tooth describes the surface area that's closest to the middle of your mouth's arch.
 This "in-between surface" usually touches the adjacent tooth and resides closest to the front and center of your smile.
 Each tooth has four other surfaces — just like a cube — each with its own directional name.
 These include:

 - Occlusal - The chewing surface of the tooth.

-- Buccal - The cheek-side of the tooth.
-This surface is also referred to as the facial surface when referring to the front teeth.
+- Buccal - The cheek-side of the tooth, also referred to as the facial surface for the front teeth.

-- Lingual - The part of the tooth that is closest to the tongue.
-This part of the tooth is also called the labial surface.
+- Lingual - The surface of the tooth that faces the tongue.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.